Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: Experiments

 \subsubsection{Datasets}

+In practical applications, velocity models are estimated by physics-driven methods (usually an optimization algorithm).
+It can be unrealistic and expensive to obtain a large-scale dataset consists of seismic waveform and velocity models.
+To verify the efficacy of our VelocityGAN, we therefore generate a dataset including velocity images and corresponding seismic waveform data generated using Eq.~\eqref{eq:Forward}.
+The velocity images that we generated are varied with different tilting angles, layer thicknesses, and layer velocities etc. They can be a good representation of the real velocity images~\cite{Lin2018Efficient}.
+Although our VelocityGAN is validated using seismic acoustic wave equation, the method developed in this paper can be directly adapted to elastic scenario shown in Eq.~\eqref{eq:ForwardElastic} as well.

-Since there is no public dataset available for testing AEWI problem, we create two datasets by implementing our VelocityGAN, as discussed in Section \ref{subsec2: AEWI}.
-The first dataset contains 55,000 velocity images and their corresponding seismic waveform data.
-The velocity model is of 100 by 100 size with different tilting angle, layer thickness, and layer velocity.
-The geological layer interfaces and faults of this dataset are all straight.
-To avoid redundancy, we call this dataset ``STData.''
-We also create a more challenging dataset compared with STData.
-It contains 50,000 velocity models with 150 by 100 dimension, along with their corresponding seismic waveform.
-Different from the STData, this dataset contains more geological layers in a velocity image.
+We create a main dataset to evaluate the efficiency and effectiveness of VelocityGAN.
+The dataset contains 50,000 velocity models with 150 by 100 dimension, along with their corresponding seismic waveform.
+This dataset contains complicated geological layers in a velocity image.
 Furthermore, most geological layer interfaces are curved.
-We name this dataset as ``CurvedData.''
-For both STData and CurvedData, 3 common-shot gather of synthetic seismic data with $32$ receivers is posed at the top surface.
+We name this dataset as ``CurvedData''.
+For this dataset, 3 common-shot gather of synthetic seismic data with $32$ receivers is posed at the top surface.
 We use a Ricker wavelet with a center frequency of $50$~Hz as the source time function and a staggered-grid finite-difference scheme with a perfectly matched layered absorbing boundary condition to generate 2D synthetic seismic reflection data~\cite{Tan-2014-Efficient, Zhang-2010-Unsplit}.
 The synthetic trace at each receiver is a collection of time-series data of length $1,000$.
 Hence, the input size is (32, 1000, 6) where 1000 is the time sequence length, 32 is the number of receivers and 6 is the channel number.

+We also create two small datasets for generalization experiments.
+The velocity images of these two datasets are similar with the images in CurvedData except for the number of faults.
+We adjust the number of geological faults to zero or two in order to evaluate our VelocityGAN in a more generalized condition.
+We use 2-Fault CurvedData and 0-Fault CurvedData to represent these two datasets in the following parts.
+There are 2,000 pairs of velocity images in 2-Fault CurvedData and 1,000 pairs of velocity images in 0-Fault CurvedData.